 - Funding for each proposed project shall not exceed NT$1.5 million; and

-- Funded items include the following expenditures of Latin-American individual invited to Taiwan or the applicant going overseas during the exchange or collaboration period:
+- Funded items include the following expenditures of the Latin American individual invited to Taiwan, or the applicant traveling overseas, during the exchange or collaboration period:

 - Travel: Round-trip air fare (restricted to economy-class air fare), ground transportation (in principle, from airport to place of residence) and visa fees;

-- Insurance: During the approved period for the undertaking of the project, traveler's insurance for a maximum of NT$4 million may be taken out in accord with actual needs;
+- Insurance: During the approved period for the undertaking of the project, traveler’s insurance for a maximum of NT$4 million;

-- Lodging and living expenses: For Latin-American individuals coming to Taiwan, a maximum of NT$1,400 per day for lodging, limited to actual expenses; and a NT$400 per diem living stipend, and signing a receipt from the funded agency upon receiving funds.
-For domestic applicants traveling overseas, funding based on the standard of living in the destination country, with a funding limit to be additionally set, and signing a receipt upon receiving funds.
+- Lodging and living expenses: For Latin American individuals coming to Taiwan, a maximum of NT$1,400 per day for lodging, limited to actual expenses; and a NT$400 per diem living stipend, and a signed receipt from the funded agency upon receiving funds.
+For domestic applicants traveling overseas, funding is based on the standard of living in the destination country, with a funding limit to be additionally set, and the provision of a signed receipt upon receiving funds.

 Category II: Promotion of Project Results (limited to further promotion of Category I project results)

 - Grant amount and terms: The grant for each such application shall not exceed NT$1.5 million, and the Ministry will fund expenses based on consideration of the effectiveness of the proposed project.
-Proposed promotions of project results shall comprise joint exhibitions or creations by project applicants and their Latin-American collaboration nominees.
-Applicants may apply for return of the said results from their locality of creation to Taiwan or for the cost requirements of launching the project in a Latin-American nation as defined in Paragraph 2 above; however, funding of travel to Latin America for promotional purposes is limited to festivals, exhibitions, touring exhibitions or performances of a major or international nature in the said region.
+Proposed promotions of project results shall comprise joint exhibitions or creations by project applicants and their Latin American collaboration nominees.
+Applicants may apply for return of the said results from their locality of creation to Taiwan or for the cost requirements of launching the project in a Latin American nation as defined in Article II; however, funding of travel to Latin America for promotional purposes is limited to festivals, exhibitions, touring exhibitions or performances of a major or international nature in the said region.